bbc/eng-golang-workshop/workspaces/betandr/exercises/03_basic_data_types/README.md

 ## Floating-Point Numbers

 ### Exercise 3.1
-If the function `f` retyrns a non-finite `float64` value, the SVG file will contain invalid `<polygon>` elements (although many SVG renderers handle this gracefully).
+If the function `f` returns a non-finite `float64` value, the SVG file will contain invalid `<polygon>` elements (although many SVG renderers handle this gracefully).
 Modify the program to skip invalid polygons.

 ### Exercise 3.2
-Experiment with vizualisations of other functions from the `math` package.
+Experiment with vizualizations of other functions from the `math` package.
 Can you produce an egg box, moguls, or a saddle?

 ### Exercise 3.3